In the Community

 The Working Group, overseeing the management of the Food Bank:

 Stella Halloran - Treasurer & Trustee

 Bianca Bennett-Britton - Stock and Supplies Coordinator

 No one need to go hungry - for people on low income, a sudden crisis: redundancy, benefit delay, debt, delayed wages or sickness can mean going without food.

 We provide food parcels of non perishable items lasting a minimum of 3 days; a typical food parcel contains cereals, soups, baked beans, tinned tomatoes /potatoes / vegetables / fruits / meat and tinned fish, puddings, biscuits, pasta, rice, tea or coffee, fruit juice, milk and sugar.
 We also provide toiletries and baby essentials when needed.

 We endeavour to assist in any way possible by signposting people to agencies able to solve longer-term problems or by setting up, when possible, any other forms of help or guidance as appropriate.

-We also run a Drop-in Cafe, open to anyone in the community, offering free tea, coffee, cakes as well as a friendly face and a listening ear.
-PLEASE NOTE THAT DUE TO COVID-19, THE CAFE HAS BEEN SUSPENDED UNTIL FURTHER NOTICE.
+We also run a Drop-in Café, open to anyone in the community, offering free tea, coffee, cakes as well as a friendly face and a listening ear.